eslint/eslint/docs/rules/padded-blocks.md

 ## Options

-This rule has one option, which can be a string option or an object option.
+This rule has two options, the first one can be a string option or an object option.
+The second one is an object option, it can allow exceptions.

+### First option

 String option: